Zander-Labuschagne/SecureSignIn-Mobile/README.md

   - No passwords are stored in file or database.
   - Easy to use.

-This is my first C++(Qt/QML) application for Android/mobile devices I have created.
+This is my first C++(Qt/QML) application for Android devices I have created.
 Feel free to criticize or comment on my code and practices.
 There are desktop applications available as well, however some are not always up to date and I have left some of them discontinued/incomplete.
 I work on these projects in my free time only so don't expect regular updates from me.

 Desktop version: https://gitlab.com/Zander-Labuschagne/SecureSignIn-v4b

 Sailfish OS version: *In progress*

+iOS version: *TBA*

 The logo and name on the application comes from an iWorks template, it is not a registered company name or logo, I just added it to make it look impressive.